isaaclyman/js-powered-search/README.md

 This executes a full workspace search using the currently active file as a search definition.
 JSPS will let you know if there's something wrong with your file, and the operation can be cancelled at any point.
 The JSPS Results pane will open to show results as they come in.
 Click any search result to jump to it in your codebase, or click the X icon to dismiss it.

+### JSON Export

+This exports all current search results to a JSON document, which will appear in a new text editor window.

 ## Known Issues

 - Extension is in preview.